 Organisational structure determines the assignment and coordination of roles, power and responsibilities within a business.
 It also defines how information flows between the different levels of management.

 Every business, from a sole trader to the largest company, is organised in a particular way.
 You can organise a business by function, geographical area, product or project.
 You can also organise a business in a hierarchical or a flat structure.
 Introducing a formal organisational structure can help put your business in a better position to achieve its objectives.

-Note: Organisational structure is different to legal structure, which relates to business ownership.
-See legal structures: the basics
+Note: Organisational structure is different from a legal structure, which relates to business ownership.
+See legal structures: the basics.